inertiarobotics/Pan-Tilt-Camera-A/README.md

 # Why ?
-The widely available pan tilt mechanism kits sold by adafruit, sparkfun or piromoni (https://www.sparkfun.com/products/14391) are quite cheap and handy to setup , but lack to deliver stability.
-They servo necks rattles and wiggles under motion.
+The widely available pan tilt mechanism kits sold by adafruit, sparkfun or piromoni (https://www.sparkfun.com/products/14391) are quite cheap and handy to setup - which is great, but lack to offer stability, when the weight of the camera is raised due to additional lense attachments.
+The servo necks rattles and wiggles under motion.
 This design uses bearings at pan and tilt positions to offer a stabler design.
+The 1" bearing at the pan level secures the pan servo neck in place and prevents vertical jerky motions - suitable for robotic applications, RC cars, boars , airplanes

 ## Prerequisites / BOM:
 - 2 units of SG 90 - Micro 9g servos - one for pan and other for tilt.